kanboard/kanboard/docs/gitlab-webhooks.markdown

 - Gitlab commit received
 - Gitlab issue opened
 - Gitlab issue closed
+- Gitlab issue comment created

 List of supported actions
 -------------------------

 - Create a task from an external provider
 - Close a task
+- Create a comment from an external provider

 Configuration
 -------------